 Apply Cyber Synthwave theme and configure your car blog layout

 In Admin → Themes, select Cyber Synthwave and click Apply.
 The theme browser shows live previews of your actual imported posts in the neon retro-futurist dark layout before you commit.
 Configure the neon accent color (cyan default, magenta variant available), navigation layout, and hero image display in Theme Settings.
-If your content is more technically oriented — ECU tuning, suspension geometry, engine-build documentation — switch to Engineering theme for the monospace precision aesthetic.
+If your content is more technically oriented — ECU tuning, suspension geometry, engine-build documentation — switch to Engineering theme.
 For motorsport analytics content (F1, WRC, endurance racing strategy), Brutalist Architecture gives a raw-concrete precision layout that reads as analytical rather than enthusiast-lifestyle.
-All three themes are free on every plan and switchable at any time without any content changes required.
+All three themes are free on every plan.

 Connect Stripe and set up your first paid newsletter or digital product